ivailo1st/widgets/README.md

     --colibo-primary-color: colorValue;
 ```

 To enable a card-design for your widget, you can add a `clb-widget` className to your element.

+## Show widget
+There are cases when a widget's content is empty or if for some reason you decided that said widget should not be displayed.
+In said cases you can make use of the show widget functionality.
+The way it works is the widget, that needs to not be displayed, has to dispatch a custom event with the title `showWidget` and `detail: false` if you want it to not be displayed.
+From there, the component responsible for displaying the widget will catch said event and set the display of said widget to none, which in turn will hide the widget.

+Note: Widgets can also dispatch another custom event again titled `showWidget` this time around with the `detail` not set, if you want them to be displayed again.

 ## Polyfilling (browser support)
 Webcomponent-support is pretty broad (see [caniuse](https://caniuse.com/#feat=custom-elementsv1)).
 For legacy browsers that don't support the entire spec, Colibo conditionally loads the needed [polyfills](https://www.npmjs.com/package/@webcomponents/webcomponentsjs) once, so you don't have to deal with it.